List of Magic: The Gathering Pro Tour events

 This is a list of all Magic: The Gathering Pro Tour events.
 Pro Tours are professional, invite-only tournaments featuring large cash prizes.
 The World Championships were considered a Pro Tour from 1996 to 2011, but were discontinued in 2012.
 When the World Championship was reintroduced in 2013 it was changed to a smaller scale non-Pro Tour event.
-From 2019, Pro Tours were rebranded Mythic Championships, three of which per year are held with physical cards, three in Magic: The Gathering Arena.
-From 2020, they were again rebranded as Players Tour events, with twelve events to be held each year: three series per year, each consisting of three regional events (Americas, Europe, and Asia–Pacific) which serve as qualifiers for a single finals event for that series.
-MTG Arena will also offer Pro Tour-like events still called Mythic Invitationals, with a US$750,000 prize pool.
+From 2019, Pro Tours were rebranded Mythic Championships, three of which per year were held with physical cards, three in Magic: The Gathering Arena.
+From 2020, they were again rebranded as Players Tour events, with twelve events to be held each year: three series per year, each consisting of three regional events (Americas, Europe, and Asia–Pacific) which served as qualifiers for a single finals event for that series.
+MTG Arena would also offer Pro Tour-like events still called Mythic Invitationals, with a US$750,000 prize pool.

 However, due to the COVID-19 pandemic, all in-person events scheduled to occur after 9 February 2020 were cancelled until further notice; a different set of MTG Arena tournaments were scheduled in their place.
 In particular, the 2020 season was reworked by cancelling the April finals event for Players Tour Series 1, and replacing the three regional events of Players Tour Series 2 with four online events dubbed Players Tour Online, followed by a single online event in August that served as the finals for both Series 1 and Series 2.
 The Mythic Invitationals planned for May and July (to coincide with the releases of Ikoria: Lair of Behemoths and Core 2021, respectively) were also replaced by a single Mythic Invitational in September.
 Both the Series 1/2 Final and the 2020 Mythic Invitational served as qualifiers for a 32-player event to culminate the 2020 season, called the 2020 Season Grand Finals.
+A yet another rebranding had the most high-profile MTG events, still held solely online on MTG Arena due to the pandemic, called X Championships for the next two seasons, the X marking the name of the most recent published set.

-The ongoing 2020–21 season will focus on three split seasons, each centered around a set release.
-Each split is slated to comprise three Qualifier Weekends on MTG Arena which serve as one method of qualifying for that split's finals event, called a Championship.
-All events are currently scheduled for online play via MTG Arena, though Wizards of the Coast has stated that they intend to add in-person qualifiers and adjust the seasons' formats if and when it becomes safe to do so.
+Finally, in February 2023, physical events returned, once again called Pro Tours, alongside an MTG Arena-only series called Arena Championships.
+The new Pro Tours, the name returning after a 4½ year absence, are currently held three times a year, supposedly twice in North America and once in Europe, though the 2025 season has only tournament locations in the United States.
+The Pro Tours are named after the most recent set, which is also played during the booster draft portion of the competition.

 The first Pro Tour was held in New York City in 1996.
 Invitations are usually earned by winning a qualifier tournament.
-Other means of qualifying include, finishing high in a Grand Prix or in the previous Pro Tour, and being part of the Magic Pro- and Rivals Leagues.
+Other means of qualifying include finishing high in the previous Pro Tour, World Championships, Spotlight Series tournament, or receiving an entry due to being in the Magic Hall of Fame.